 As promised, the first order of business is to make sure that we understand exactly how this is going to work, and some benefits and drawbacks of using this technique.

-So how this is going to work is, we’re going to first create an email account through your web host’s cPanel first.
+So how this is going to work is, we’re going to first create an email account through your web host’s cPanel.
 When we do this, your host is going to provide us with some technical information related to your email account’s settings.
 What we’re after specifically are some mail server and port settings.
-This might sound kinda technical, but it’s not too bad.
+This might sound kinda technical and dorky, but it’s not too bad.
 The first thing that’s important to know is that when we send email, we can do so via a few different methods, like IMAP, "forward," and POP3.
 I’ll show you how to set all of this up using the most popular method, POP3.
 You should also know that when email’s sent, something called an SMTP server is used.

 If your eyes have completely glazed over, don’t worry about it!
 Again, it’s jargonny but you’ll see just how straightforward it actually is in just a few moments.